dani8439/dani8439.github.io/_posts/2021-3-4-javascript_portfolio_project.markdown

 <img width="656" alt="Screen Shot 2021-03-04 at 2 42 51 PM" src="https://user-images.githubusercontent.com/26771302/110021059-48337e80-7cf8-11eb-8297-a687c466ed0a.png">

-That counter is then also used within the `updateFormHandler()` function, a function used in order to grab all of the information from the updated book, and has an Event Listener attached to it so that whenever a user 'clicks' on the save book button, all updated information is saved to the DOM and to the database.
+That counter is then also used within the `updateFormHandler()` function, a function used in order to grab all of the information from the updated book, and has an Event Listener attached to it so that whenever a user 'clicks' on the save book button, all updated information is saved to the database, and in the DOM.

 ```
   function updateFormHandler(e) {